khulnasoft/tracker/docs/docs/advanced/os-info.md

 ## OS-RELEASE

-Tracee will show you collected information about the running Linux OS with the `--log debug` argument:
+Tracker will show you collected information about the running Linux OS with the `--log debug` argument:

 ```console